 Each Program of Study is accompanied by one or more charts that offer a SUGGESTED sequence of courses for a full-time student.
-The course sequence can result in the student earning a designed skill set, certificate and/or degree.
-Credit Requirements The number of credits required to complete the degree, certificate or designed skill set.
+The course sequence can result in the student earning a skill set, certificate and/or degree.
+Credit Requirements The number of credits required to complete the degree, certificate or skill set.
 Prerequisites This column lists prerequisites required to enter the program.
 (Prerequisites are courses required to be completed before taking other coursework.)
-Prerequisites are also listed at the beginning of each course description (courses descriptions are listed alphabetically by prefix starting on page 237).
+Prerequisites are also listed at the beginning of each course description (courses descriptions are listed alphabetically by subject code starting on page 258).
 Many prerequisites can be met with Accuplacer test scores.
-See page 15 for more information.
+See pages 11 and 15 for more information.

-Electives To fulfill the requirements for a program, students often have a choice of electives.
-This area of the chart, as well as the bottom space, lists possible electives.
-Distance Learning Option A number of TVI's courses are available through distance learning (see page 43 for details).
-These charts indicate eligible courses with a black dot.
-Recommended Course Sequence The information in this area details the courses (by course prefix and number as well as the number of credit hours) needed to complete a degree, certificate, or designed skill set.
+Recommended Course Sequence The information in this area details the courses (by course subject code and number as well as the number of credit hours) needed to complete a degree, certificate or skill set.
 Often, students can earn a certificate within a degree.
-Business Occupations ACCOUNTING - Associate of Applied Science in Accounting (concentrations in Accounting E-commerce, Accounting Technology, Financial Accounting, Financial Services General Accounting, Managerial Accounting or Tax) - · Certificate in Accounting - Designed Skill Sets in Certified Public Accountant (CPA) Preparation, Internal Revenue Service Enrolled Agent Preparation, Payroll Clerk and Tax Preparer for Individuals Program Description The Accounting program provides graduates with a strong foundation in the theory and procedures of accounting for business transactions.
+Electives or Optional Courses To fulfill the requirements for a program, students often have a choice of electives.
+This area of the chart lists possible electives.
+Optional courses are courses in a specific content field that may be of interest to a student taking coursework in that field.
+Distance Learning Option A number of TVI's courses are available through distance learning (see page 47 for details).
+Eligible courses are indicated with a computer icon.
+ACCOUNTING - Associate of Applied Science in Accounting (concentrations in Accounting E-commerce, Accounting Technology, Financial Accounting, Financial Services, General Accounting, Managerial Accounting or Tax) - · Certificate in Accounting - Skill Sets in Certified Public Accountant (CPA) Preparation, Internal Revenue Service Enrolled Agent Preparation, Payroll Clerk and Tax Preparer for Individuals Program Description The Accounting program provides graduates with a strong foundation in the theory and procedures of accounting for business transactions.
 Computer technology and software applications that facilitate production of accounting information are an integral part of the program.
-Coursework covers financial, managerial, and tax accounting practices and procedures.
+Coursework covers financial, managerial and tax accounting practices and procedures.
 Students develop financial statements for a variety of users and study the fundamentals of business law and management.
 Students also study the verbal, written and teamwork skills needed for a business career.
 Upon completion of the program, students may take the Certified Bookkeeper (CB) exam.
-Upon completion of a bachelor's degree, (available from 4-year institutions) including 30 credit hours in accounting, students may be eligible to sit for exams leading to certifications such as a Certified Public Accountant (CPA-requires at least 150 college credit hours including a bachelor's degree) or a Certified Management Accountant (CMA).
+Upon completion of a bachelor's degree (available from four-year institutions), including 30 credit hours in accounting, students may be eligible to sit for exams leading to certifications such as Certified Public Accountant (CPA-requires at least 150 college credit hours including a bachelor's degree) or a Certified Management Accountant (CMA).
 Certifying agencies include: New Mexico State Board of Accountancy (CPA), Institute of Management Accountants (CMA), and The American Institute of Professional Bookkeepers (CB).
-Note: The associate of applied science degree transfers to the University of New Mexico College of Education for credit toward a bachelor of science degree in Organizational Learning and Instructional Technology with a concentration in Technology and Training.
+Note: The associate of applied science degree transfers at least 30 technical credits and applicable Arts & Sciences credits to the University of New Mexico College of Education toward the Technology and Training (2+2) program.
+Contact (505) 224-3811 for more information.
 Career and Advancement Opportunities Most businesses, governmental and non-profit organizations employ accountants and/or bookkeepers.
 According to the 2003-04 US Department of Labor Statistics Job Outlook Handbook, the job openings outlook, both full- and part-time, for persons with accounting education are "plentiful."
 Education in accounting often provides a competitive advantage to those seeking advancement into other aspects of business.
 Special Requirements None.